 - 43. In general, the number of HUEs charged is one per new allotment or residential unit created. - 44.
 When calculating the number of HUEs for a residential subdivision, Council will adjust the assessment to account for any: - Credits relating to the site (refer to the Credits section below). - Allotment which, by agreement, is to be vested in Council for a public purpose. - Allotment required as a condition of consent to be amalgamated with another allotment. - 45.
-Retirement villages or visitor accommodation units will be assessed as outlined in Table 6.
+Retirement villages and visitor accommodation units, and certain subdivisions of productive rural land will be assessed as outlined in Table 6.